carstenjacobsen/soroban-examples/account/README.md

 Custom accounts are exclusive to Soroban and can't be used to perform other Stellar operations.

 ## Test

-Open the `account/src/test.rs` file to follow along.

-Each of the example smart contracts also has a test file that has test cases for each of the features of the smart contracts.
+For a quick test of the smart contract, run a test using the provided file, `account/src/test.rs`.
 The test will just return a pass/fail result, but it’s a convenient way to check if the code works, without deploying and invoking the contract manually.
+The test file also demonstates how to invoke the smart contract.

-From the root of the contract (e.g. `increment`) run this command:
+From the root of the contract run this command:

 ```
 cargo test